vishnuvardhana-rmr/java-17-maven-project/README.md

 # Java Template

 This is a Java 17 template with Maven and JUnit which can use the preview features of Java.
 Building happens with `make` , running with `./hello`.
-The project is built with Maven which you thus must have installed on your machine.
+The project built happens via the Maven wrapper which means that you do not need Maven on your machine.

 To use this template for your code, update the file `pom.xml` with your actual main class.
 If the class `Hello` in the package `se.kth.compilers` contains the main method of your application, the maven file includes the following line.